Monday, September 6, 2010

 Remember Loom Flowers?

 What can you make with a little bit of yarn?
 Cute little loom flowers, that's what!
 Fun, simple and a great way to use up leftover yarn too!
 These flowers were made with a Boye Bloom Loom.
-You can find a one here!
+You can find a one on line here or check out your local Hobby Lobby, JoAnns, or Michaels!

 Thursday, September 2, 2010